dasharn/Dasharn/README.md

 ## Summary

-- First-year Computer Science student with a growth mindset and a passion for continuous learning.
+- 🎓First-year Computer Science student with a growth mindset and a passion for continuous learning.
-- Strong interest in internship opportunities at Tech, FinTech, HRT companies or Banks
+- 🌟Strong interest in internship opportunities at Tech, FinTech, HRT companies or Banks
 - Tinkerer and self-starter, always seeking to make things better without needing constant direction.
 - Enjoys the idea of learning on the job and improving skills through hands-on experience.
 - Actively looking for internship opportunities to apply and expand my knowledge in these areas.